tonyduan/transformer-blocks/README.md

 2. Cross-attention block from the Perceiver IO paper (Jaegle et al. 2022).
 3. Induced point block from the Set Transformer paper (Lee et al. 2019).
 4. Linear attention variants of the above blocks (Katharopoulos et al. 2020).
-5. ALiBi relative position biases in attention weights (Press et al. 2022).

-We implement a pre-normalization scheme with LayerNorm throughout, though optionally ScaleNorm  (Nguyen and Salazar 2019).
+We implement a pre-normalization scheme (Xiong et al. 2020) with LayerNorm throughout, though optionally ScaleNorm  (Nguyen and Salazar 2019) and RMSNorm (Zhang and Sennich, 2019) are also supported.

 #### Scaled Dot-Product Attention